groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/russian/java/document-splitting/master-java-document-splitting-groupdocs-merger/_index.md

 A: It’s a Java library that enables merging, splitting, and converting a wide range of document formats, including DOCX, PDF, PPTX, and more.

 **Q: How do I obtain a license for GroupDocs.Merger?**
-A: You can acquire a temporary trial license from the [GroupDocs website](https://purchase.groupdocs.com/temporary-license/) for evaluation.
+A: You can acquire a temporary trial license from the [веб‑сайт GroupDocs](https://purchase.groupdocs.com/temporary-license/) for evaluation.
 For production use, purchase a full license at the same site.

 **Q: Can I split PDF files using the same API?**
 A: Yes, the `split` method works with PDF, DOCX, PPTX, and other supported formats.